JonasEngstrom/medinetparser/README.md

 Parses data from the Medinet Scheduling system, developed by [Medical Networks Scandinavia AB](https://www.medinetworks.se), for analysis in R, aiding scheduling and follow up.
 This project is in no way connected to the developers of Medinet.

 Prefer working in Python?
-No problem.
+No problem!
 Check out Medinet ParseR’s sister package [Medinet ParsePy](https://github.com/JonasEngstrom/medinetparsepy).

 ## Installing the *medinetparser* Package